JonQuxBurton/MobileMicroservicesSample/README.md

 The Load Tests support the testing goals as follows:
 * Reliable - the Load Test Scenarios match the primary use cases of the system, and so verify that the system works as intended.
-* Robust - they simulate a number of users simultaneously using the system and verify that it works as intended.
+* Robust - they simulate a number of users simultaneously using the system and verify that it does not crash.
 * Modifiable - after the system is modified, the tests can be re-run to check for and prevent regressions.
-* Understandable - the system can be refactored and simplified, then the tests can be re-run to check for and prevent regressions.
+* Understandable - the system can be refactored and simplified, then the tests can be re-run to check for, and prevent regressions.

 ## Executing the Tests